microsoft/Microsoft-365-Defender-Hunting-Queries/Exfiltration/OAuth Apps accessing user mail via GraphAPI [Nobelium].md

-# OAuth Apps accessing user mail via GraphAPI [Solorigate]
+# OAuth Apps accessing user mail via GraphAPI [Nobelium]

-Review all OAuth Applications accessing user mail via Graph.
-This could return a significant number of results depending on how many applications are deployed in the environment.
+This query helps you review all OAuth Applications accessing user mail via Graph.
+It could return a significant number of results depending on how many applications are deployed in the environment.

 ## Query